 - Half or double this recipe as needed.

-- Add extra vegetables.
+- Add extra vegetables if desired.
 Frozen peas (add frozen peas when adding parmesan at the end), cooked asparagus, cherry tomatoes, or cooked mushrooms to this dish.

-- Top with cooked chicken, sausage, or shrimp as an option.
+- Swap cooked chicken for sausage or shrimp as an option.

-- Add red pepper flakes or cayenne pepper if you like your pasta with a kick of heat.
+- Add red pepper flakes if you like your pasta with a kick of heat.

 - Add another layer of flavor with a splash of lemon juice.

-- Store this pasta in an airtight container in the refrigerator for up to 5 days.
+- Store this pasta in an airtight container in the refrigerator for 3-4 days.